 Time Limitations and Legal Deadlines

 Car accident claims are subject to strict time limitations and legal deadlines, known as the statute of limitations.
 These laws vary by state and dictate the time within which you must file your claim or risk losing your right to seek compensation.
 If the person who was at fault for causing the accident was working as a governmental employee, tort claims notice deadlines may apply, as well.

 Navigating these time limitations can be complicated, especially if you are dealing with injuries, medical treatments, and other post-accident challenges.
-A team of lawyers can help you understand the applicable statutes of limitations, and ensure that your claim is filed within the required timeframe to protect your legal rights.
+A team of lawyers can help you understand the applicable statutes of limitations and ensure that your claim is filed within the required timeframe to protect your legal rights.

 Litigation and Court Proceedings